-- 1. Free speech in universities: What are the issues? - 2.
-Science and Discovery Centres' support for education in science and careers in STEM subjects - 3.
-Part-time undergraduate students in England - 4.
-Higher education student numbers - 5.
-Learning Disability Under 'Housing and Planning' and within 'Social policy', the top research briefings incl.
+- 1. Coronavirus: HE/FE return to campus in England 2021, - 2.
+Transport provision for post-16 students in England, - 3.
+The Turing Scheme, - 4.
+Oxbridge 'elitism', - 5.
+Free speech in universities: What are the issues?

+Under 'Housing and Planning' and within 'Social policy', the top research briefings incl.

-- 1. Fire Safety Bill 2019-2021 - 2.
-Freeports - 3.
-Housing Market: Key Economic Indicators - 4.
-Coronavirus: Support for landlords and tenants - 5.
-The Cladding External Wall System (EWS) Under 'Energy', 'Environment' and 'Climate change', and within 'Science, Environment and Technology' include: - 1.
-Green Homes Grants - 2.
+- 1. Extending home ownership: Government initiatives - 2.
+Housing Market: Key Economic Indicators - 3.
+Stamp duty land tax on residential property - 4.
+Constituency data: house prices - 5.
+Coronavirus: Support for landlords and tenants

+Under 'Energy', 'Environment' and 'Climate change', and within 'Science, Environment and Technology' include:

+- 1. Green Homes Grants - 2.
 Energy bills and tariff caps - 3.
 Environmental Bill 2019-21: Report on Committee Stage - 4.
-Integrated Review 2021: summary, - 5.
-The UK-EU Trade and Cooperation Agreement: Fisheries; and Summary and implementation, and - 6.
-Reading list of UK and devolved Parliament and Assembly publications on the UK's withdrawal from the European Union and UK-EU future relations.
+Integrated Review 2021: and Summary, - 5.
+The UK-EU Trade and Cooperation Agreement: Fisheries; and Summary and implementation, and - Reading list of UK and devolved Parliament and Assembly publications on the UK's withdrawal from the European Union and UK-EU future relations.

 House of Commons Library search on 'construction industry' identifies 18 key documents, that incl.
-'Taxation in the construction industry', 'CITB - Construction Industry Training Board Levy', and 'The construction industry: statistics and policy, December 2019' - Abstract: Construction industry - employment, new orders, output.
+'Taxation in the construction industry', 'CITB - Construction Industry Training Board Levy', and 'The construction industry: statistics and policy, December 2019' -

+Abstract: Construction industry - employment, new orders, output.
 Construction 2025, The Farmer Review and the Construction Sector Deal (part of the government's Industrial Strategy).

 Key statistics - In 2018, the construction industry contributed £117 billion to the UK economy, 6% of the total.

 Economic output in 2018 was slightly down on 2017, the first fall since 2013.

 There are 2.4 million construction industry jobs in the UK in Q2 2019, 6.6% of all jobs.
 There are more constructions jobs now than at any time since 2007, although throughout this period, roughly the same proportion of jobs have been in construction.

 The construction industry is unusual because of the high proportion of self-employment in the sector - 36% in Q2 2019, compared to the average for the whole economy of 13%.

 New orders to the construction industry were worth £61.7 billion in 2017.
 This is 13% down in 2017, the first fall since 2011.
 New housing orders accounted for 35% of all construction orders, commercial orders accounted for 25% and infrastructure orders accounted for 19%.

-Access and download the full report, 'Construction industry: statistics and policy Back to top
+Access and download the full report, 'Construction industry: statistics and policy

-Property and Construction Statistics Latest Property and Construction Statistics from RICS:
+Property and Construction Statistics

+Latest Property and Construction Statistics from RICS:

-UK Economy and Property Market Chart Book, Q4 2020 - Output is likely to drop again in the last quarter of the year.
+UK Economy and Property Market Chart Book, Q4 2020

+- Output is likely to drop again in the last quarter of the year.

 Following a pick-up in Q3, GDP is likely to drop again in Q4 - Output across the UK economy recovered by 15% in Q3 according to the latest estimates from the Office for National Statistics (ONS).
 Despite this being a record quarterly increase in GDP, aided by an easing of lockdown measure over the summer (2020), it still leaves the total level of output 8.3% below where it stood prior to the pandemic back in February.
 Moreover, with England entering a second lockdown at the start of November, the economy will undoubtedly suffer a further setback on its road to recovery this month (see publication date).
 That being said, current restrictions are not quite as stringent as those imposed back in March (schools will remain open for instance), meaning the contraction in economic activity this time round is expected to be much smaller than that seen during Q2.

 Also covered in this Q4, 2020 UK Economy and Property Market Chart Book